-Students and employees who report sexual assault, domestic violence, dating violence and/or stalking to UNH will receive written notification about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institution an in the community.
+Employees who report sexual assault, domestic violence, dating violence and/or stalking to UNH will receive written notification about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services available for victims, both within the institution and in the community.
 This information is also provided to all students and employees in this AFSR.